JianpanHuang/DeepCESTandDeepAREX/README.md

 # DeepCESTandDeepAREX

-Note: If your CEST (&T1) data is acquired using different saturation parameters (B1, tsat, pulse shape, etc) at different field strengths, you need to prepare the training data set that matches your project.
+Note: If your CEST (&T1) data is acquired using different saturation parameters (B1, tsat, pulse shape, etc) at different field strengths (B0), you need to prepare training data and train your own network.

 Authors: Jianpan Huang, Kannie WY Chan, et al.